zbipel/Billionaires-Analysis/README.md

 <br>

-This is a Data Analyst portfolio project demonstrating the process of conducting exploratory data analysis on a given dataset.
+This is a project demonstrating the process of conducting exploratory data analysis on a given dataset.
 It is set within a fictional scenario, representing a request from a Business Analysis Manager.

 ### Data Source